riversdark/riversdark.github.io/content/post/lgts.md

 Because both the standard deviation \\(\sigma\\) and the expected value \\(\mu\\) follow a smoothed exponential process, we have to guarantee the expected value and the hidden level \\(g\\) be always positive.
 This assumption is reasonable when the data is also positive, as is the case here.

 It's important to note that the models we are building might be too complex for the data we are using.
-Here by exploratory analysis we can see that the BJ sales data have a global trend, and there are clearly local variations, but there doesn't seem to be many sudden changes in the series, and as such the smoothed exponential process for the standard deviation might not be strictly necessar.
+Here by exploratory analysis we can see that the BJ sales data have a global trend, and there are clearly local variations, but there doesn't seem to be many sudden changes in the series, and as such the smoothed exponential process for the standard deviation might not be strictly necessary.
 Still, we use a more complex model to account for the **potential** heterogeneities in the data.

 Now we can chose some proper priors for the model parameters and code the model in NumPyro.
-Of course, chosing priors is an integral part of Bayesian modeling and it is no the easy part, we need to consider our prior knowledge carefully and gradually update that in model criticism.
+Of course, choosing priors is an integral part of Bayesian modeling and it is no the easy part, we need to consider our prior knowledge carefully and gradually update that in model criticism.
 The priors chosen for this model implementation take into account both the model structure, and the general knowledge we have gained from exploratory data analysis.
 In Bayesian analysis each model should be a bespoke model for the specific data set we are modeling.

 Because this is a time series model, we use the first observation to initialise the model.
 Specifically, we'll use it to indicate the starting whereabouts of the hidden level \\(g\\).